 1) Because a lot of the humor in the show is cultural, be prepared not to understand why something is funny.
 If you can, take notes and try to think about them.
 If possible, ask a native speaker why something was supposed to be funny.

 2) Many of the jokes depend on understanding the characters, both their individual personalities and their patterns of interaction with other characters.
 In order to appreciate this part of the humor, you need to watch a number of different episodes.
 A good strategy is to find an older show that is rerun every day instead of only once a week (like Friends: see below).
-Alternatively, look for shows that are available online (e.g., www.crackle.com ) or DVD.
+Alternatively, look for shows that are available on DVD or online.

 3) Although commercials can be fun and useful practice themselves, they are meant to be distracting.
-You can mute the TV (turn off the sound) during commercials, reflect on what you’ve just watched, and predict what you think will happen next.
+You can turn off the sound during commercials, reflect on what you’ve just watched, and predict what you think will happen next.
 If someone else is there with you, you can talk about the show at this time (preferably in English).
-Of course if you are working from recordings, commercials are not an issue.
+If you are streaming the show, there may not be commercials.

 1) As before, you need to complete three hours on your independent project.
-You can divide it up any way you like, but this would be a good chance to try to do something every day for 15 or more minutes (even if just reviewing vocabulary).
+You can divide it up any way you like, but this would be a good chance to try to continue doing something every day for 15 or more minutes (even if just reviewing vocabulary).
+Due Monday June 1